 We haven't touched on the topic of interiors since it isn't as sensitive as a matter.
 But having plenty of handles to grab onto regardless of where you are is a good idea, since hitting your head and passing out is unpleasant with a crew, but potentially fatal without it.

-To continue with the topic of safety - equipment and boat design aside, remember that you can't really afford mistakes you could with friends on board.
+To continue with the topic of safety, equipment and boat design aside, remember that you can't really afford mistakes you could make with friends on board.
 So make sure you have enough spots to clip your harness to, that the boat is sufficiently equipped with communication devices and that all the equipment works as it should.

 So let's get specific.
 What are the nine boats that make great companions for solo sailors?

-Let's start with the obvious one.
-A dinghy.
+Let's start with the obvious one—a dinghy.
 It won't probably be your choice when crossing an ocean, but for practice or a fun day close to the shore, this is one hell of a boat.
-In comparison to its rivals in the same category, RS Aero is super light with its 66 lbs.
+In comparison to its rivals in the same category, RS Aero is super light weighing 66 lbs.
 It is among the most technologically advanced sailing dinghies designed specifically for one person.

 All of this comes for a price though - 10 000 to over 15 000 USD.
-You will be getting your money's worth for sure though, an enormous amount of hi-tech work went into this project, you'd be buying a design that won more awards than could fit on its 13-foot body.
+You will be getting your money's worth for sure though.
+An enormous amount of hi-tech work went into this project, and you'd be buying a design that won more awards than could fit on its 13-foot body.

 Jeanneau Sunfast 3200